The art of photography takes many forms. Thanks to the photographers, photo editors, etc. who willingly share so we can learn from their experiences.

 - Each year Shamayim host a promotional studio workshop for fashion photographers.

 - Hugh Brownstone – Hugh is the owner and founder of Three Blind Men and An Elephant.
-He is a writer, photographer, filmmaker, and YouTuber; producer of the environmental web series Mariner East; and holder of an FAA Part 107 Remote Pilot Certificate.
+He is a writer, photographer, filmmaker, and YouTuber; producer of the environmental web series Mariner East.

 - Trey Ratcliff is an artist on a somewhat quixotic mission to help spread consciousness and mindfulness to the world through photography and creativity.
 Running the #1 travel photography blog in the world, StuckInCustoms.com, has taken him to all seven continents over the past decade, and Google has tracked more than 140 billion views of his photos, all while building a social media presence.
 Check his 12 part series: Becoming an Artist – How to Find Your Creative Self